felixdivall/netsuite-ts-sdf-tool/README.md

 Utilizing newfile, you can swiftly generate a new TypeScript file in your project.
 The command prompts you to enter a filename and an optional folder path.
 It ensures the file is created at the desired location and updates the webpack configuration automatically.

 ###### build [bun]
+Use the build command to compile your project and upload the built file(s) to the SuiteCloud File Cabinet.
 ```bash
 nst build
 ```